kantab/Brendan-Kanta-Protfolio/README.md

  ```
  <br>
 This project was by far the hardest for me to understand.
-I had a hard time understaning how th objects were to be displayed on the screen and the angle in which they moved.
+I had a hard time understaning how the objects were to be displayed on the screen and the angle in which they moved.
 I had to partner up with other class mates so they could show me how it worked.
  </br>
 </details>